AccelNA/timeLogs/application_flux_architecture.md

 Inside **JS** folder we are following flux architecture.
 ![JS Folder](https://github.com/AccelNA/aws-coe/blob/master/contents/images/timelogJSFolder.png)<br/>

 The **app.js** folder is the entry point to this application.
 This fils contains all routing operation and multiple view render operations are held.
+The **components** folder treated as view part in flux architecture.
+Some configuration required in our application, that is included in **config** folder.
+All REST operations are handled by **GET.js** file, which is includedin **RESTService** folder.